fengxiaocai/Voronoi/readme.md

 # Fortune's Algorithm

-This is an implementation of Fortune's Algo to build Voronoi Diagrams
+This is an implementation of Fortune's Algorithm to build Voronoi Diagrams

 ### Getting Started